-1UPX 2505391

-MR A SAMPLE (MIS AREA IS SET UP 10 ACCOMMODATE NO CHARACTERS) MR A SAMPLE AND MR A SAMPLE AN MR A SAMPLE AND MR A SAMPLE AND MR A SAMPLE AN MR A SAMPLE AND MR A SAMPLE AND MR A SAMPLE AN

-0260SE

-▼ PLEASE FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ Proxy - CIMPRESS N.V. . + THIS PROXY IS SOLICITED ON BEHALF OF THE MANAGEMENT BOARD • 2015 ANNUAL GENERAL MEETING OF SHAREHOLDERS - NOVEMBER 17, 2015 The undersigned, revoking all prior proxies, hereby appoints Robert Keane, Lawrence Gold and Kathryn Leach and each of them with full power of substitution to represent and vote as designated hereon, all ordinary shares of Cimpress N.V. (the "Company") that the undersigned would be entitled to vote if personally properties and several Meeting of Shareholders of the Company on Tuesday, November 17, 2015, at the offices of the Company, Hudsonweg 8, 5928 LW Venlo, the commencing at 7:00 p.m.
-Central European Time and any adjournments thereof. resent at the

-IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENTS THEREOF.

-ATTENDANCE OF THE UNDERSIGNED AT THE ANNUAL GENERAL MEETING OR ANY ADJOURNMENTS THEREOF WILL NOT BE DEEMED TO REVOKE THIS PROXY UNLESS THE UNDERSIGNED REVOKES THIS PROXY IN WRITING, SIGNS AND DELIVERS A PROXY WITH A LATER DATE, OR VOTES IN PERSON AT THE MEETING.
+Proxy - CIMPRESS N.V. + THIS PROXY IS SOLICITED ON BEHALF OF T HE MANAGEMENT BOARD 2015 ANNUAL GENERAL MEETING OF SHAR EHOLDERS - NOVEMBER 17, 2015 to represent and vote as designated hereon, all ordinary sha s Robert Keane, Lawrence Gold and Kathryn Leach and each of them ares of Cimpress N.V. (the "Company") that the undersigned would be e on Tuesday, November 17, 2015, at the offices of the Company, Hudso adjournments thereof. ntitled to vote if personally present at the IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZE ADJOURNMENTS THEREOF.
+ED TO VOTE UPON SUCH OTHER MATTERS AS MAY PROPERLY C OME BEFORE THE MEETING OR ANY GENERAL MEETING OR ANY ADJOURNMENTS THEREOF WILL NOT WRITING, SIGNS AND DELIVERS A PROXY WITH A LATER DATE, OF B Non-Voting Items MAINO, SIGNO AND DELIVERS AFROAT WITH A EATER DATE, OF VOIES IN PERSON AT THE MEETING.
 Change of Address - Please print your new address below.
 Comments - Please print your comments below.
-Meeting Attendance Mark the box to the right if you plan to attend the Annual General Meeting. completed for your vote to be counted. - Date and Sign Below should each sign.
-When signing as attorney, executor, administrator, corpora Date (mm/dd/yyyy) - Please print date below.
-Signature 1 - Please keep signature within the box.
-Signa ature 2 - Please keep signature within the box. / /
+Meeting Attendance Mark the box to the right if you plan to attend the S. Authorized Clarature.
+This continuous has a Annual General Meeting. npleted for your vote to be counted. - Date and Sign Below uld each sign.
+When signing as attorney, executor, administrator, corporate office Signature 1 - Please keep signature within the box.
+Signature 2. er, trustee, guardian, or custodian, please give - Please keep signature within the box.
+Date (mm/dd/yyyy) - Please print date below.
+Please keep signature within the box.